-As of the date of this report, we currently license from Chimerix, pursuant to the terms of the UC Agreement, five issued United States patents and one allowed patent application related to CMX-157.
-Four of the issued patents cover a composition of matter of CMX-157 and were issued between 2004 and 2012 and will expire between 2020 and 2021.
+As of the date of this report, we currently license from Chimerix, pursuant to the terms of the UC Agreement, five issued United States patents and one allowed patent application related to TXL.
+Four of the issued patents cover a composition of matter of TXL and were issued between 2004 and 2012 and will expire between 2020 and 2021.
 The allowed patent application also covers compositions of matter and will likely expire in 2020, non-inclusive of any time awarded by the United States Patent Office for Patent Term Adjustment.

-The other United States patent covers methods of use of CMX-157 and was issued on September 7, 2010 and will expire in 2020.
+The other United States patent covers methods of use of TXL and was issued on September 7, 2010 and will expire in 2020.

-In addition, we currently license from Chimerix, via the UC Agreement, 36 granted foreign patents covering the composition of matter of CMX-157 in Australia, Canada, Austria, Belgium, Switzerland, Cyprus, Germany, Denmark, Spain, Finland, France, United Kingdom, Greece, Ireland, Italy, Luxembourg, Monaco, the Netherlands, Portugal, Sweden, and Turkey, Hong Kong, India, Japan, Mexico, China, Russia, and South Africa.
+In addition, we currently license from Chimerix, via the UC Agreement, 36 granted foreign patents covering the composition of matter of TXL in Australia, Canada, Austria, Belgium, Switzerland, Cyprus, Germany, Denmark, Spain, Finland, France, United Kingdom, Greece, Ireland, Italy, Luxembourg, Monaco, the Netherlands, Portugal, Sweden, and Turkey, Hong Kong, India, Japan, Mexico, China, Russia, and South Africa.
 We also license two additional pending patent applications covering the composition of matter in Japan and India.
 All foreign patents and pending patent applications will expire in 2020.

 On June 13, 2016 we completed our merger with Ciclofilin Pharmaceuticals, Inc. ("CPI") acquiring all of its outstanding equity interests.
-Ciclofilin's lead asset is CPI-431-32, which is in development against hepatitis B virus (HBV).
-CPI-431-32 strengthens ContraVir's HBV portfolio, which also contains CMX157, a highly potent HBV antiviral that works through a complementary mechanism.
-On February 14, 2014, CPI, through its wholly owned subsidiary entered into a Purchase and Sale Agreement to acquire Aurinia Pharmaceuticals Inc. ("Aurinia") entire interest in CRV431.
+Ciclofilin's lead asset is CPI-431-32, ("CRV431") which is in development against hepatitis B virus (HBV).
+CRV431 strengthens ContraVir's HBV portfolio, which also contains TXL, a highly potent HBV antiviral that works through a complementary mechanism.
+On February 14, 2014, CPI, through its wholly owned subsidiary, had entered into a Purchase and Sale Agreement to acquire Aurinia Pharmaceuticals Inc. ("Aurinia") entire interest in CRV431.
 There was no upfront consideration.
 There are future milestone payments of up to CAD \$2.9 million, which are to be paid within 30 days of achieving such milestone.
-In addition to the milestone payments future payment obligations (in Canadian Dollars "CAD") including a royalty of 2.5% of net sales by CPC or its licensee(s).
+In addition to the milestone payments, future payment obligations (in Canadian Dollars "CAD") include a royalty of 2.5% of net sales.
 The amount payable under the foregoing royalty obligation is uncapped.